Acheyos/reading-notes/README.md

 ***Reading 13***
 This gives several nice visuals to help comprehend exactly what the AWS EC2 and other cloud computing entails.
 Essentially, cloud virtualization comes from a host's hardware (in this article it would be Amazon) running virtualization software and making these VM's available to customers via a web interface.
 ***Reading 14***
+Malware and virus detection in windows usually occurs via windows defender or another program meant to detect these threats.
+However, when something is missed, this article points us to the correct method to remove it.
+This involves booting into safe mode to prevent unecessary programs from running, cleaning the disk (removing temp filies) and then running an on demand scan with a different program than those that missed the threat initially.